billp/TermiNetwork/README.md

 <a name="middlewares"></a>

 ## Middlewares
-With Middlewares you are able to modify headers, params and response before they reach the success callback/failure callbacks.
-You can create your own middlewares by implementing the **RequestMiddlewareProtocol**.
-Please see **CryptoMiddleware.swift** for an example middleware implementation.
+Middlewares enables you to modify headers, params and response before they reach the success/failure callbacks.
+You can create your own middlewares by implementing the **RequestMiddlewareProtocol** and passing it to a **Configuration** object.

+Take a look at *./Examples/Communication/Middlewares/CryptoMiddleware.swift*  for an example that adds an additional encryption layer to the application.

 <a name="debug_logging"></a>

 ## Debug Logging

-You can enable the debug logging by setting the **verbose** to **true** in your configuration
+You can enable the debug logging by setting the **verbose** property to **true** in your **Configuration**.
 ```swift
 let configuration = Configuration()
 configuration.verbose = true
 ```
-And you will see a beautiful pretty-printed debug output in debug window.
+... and you will see a beautiful pretty-printed debug output in debug window

 <img width="750px" src="https://user-images.githubusercontent.com/1566052/102597522-75be5200-4123-11eb-9e6e-5740e42a20a5.png">

 ## Tests